How to create and configure an additional disk on an instance

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.

-Go to the Volumes drop-down section, click Volumes and then Create Volume.
+Go to Volumes in the dropdown, then click Create Volume.

 create volume block storage